Academic expectations

 Adapting to college can be a challenge for many students: the pace is quicker, expectations are higher and responsibilities increase.
 Here is where parents of Marianopolis students can better understand what to expect at the college level so they can help students plan and focus on their learning and personal growth.

-More work than in high school
+More work than high school

 Compared to the high school curriculum, college courses present a larger volume of more challenging material that requires deeper and more critical engagement.
 Students must devote more time to learning material and completing evaluations than they did in high school.
 Students who struggle in their first semester cite as the number one reason for their difficulties their mistaken belief that they could maintain the same work habits as they had in high school and still succeed.